 Release Date: 1st September 2013

-Hyken is a very famous Customer Experience Expert and in his book he talks about how providing good service can easily turn your good firm into a great venture.
-He literally deciphers how Ace Hardware became one of the best shopper-oriented companies in America and reveals how the organization achieved this mean feat.
+Hyken is a very famous customer experience expert and in his book he talks about how providing excellent service can turn a good firm into a great firm.
+He lays out why Ace Hardware became one of the best customer-oriented companies in America and how they achieved this feat.

 According to Hyken, there are 5 tactical departments where organizations have to focus if they want to ‘Amaze’ their consumers: culture, leadership, competitive edge, community, and one-on-one.
-Amaze everyone talks about 52 Tools, or ways, by which you can lure your customers and give them a great experience.
+Amaze everyone details 52 Tools, or ways, by which you can lure your customers and give them a great experience.

-If you want to transform your entity for better consumer service, reading this book will simply open up your eyes.
+If you want to transform your entity for better consumer service, reading this book will open your eyes to the possibilities.

 5. Customer Service: New Rules for a Social Media World